AI Trail Analysis

 Best times to hike⌄

-Early morning starts in spring and fall offer cooler temperatures for the strenuous climb and reduce exposure to summer heat and potential afternoon thunderstorms.
-Winter brings ice and snow, making the rocky sections hazardous.
+Early morning starts in spring and fall offer cooler temperatures for the strenuous climb and fewer crowds.
+Summer mid-day can be hot and humid, while winter can bring icy conditions and deep snow, making the rocky sections hazardous.

 Wildlife & plants⌄

-Hikers may encounter common Appalachian wildlife such as deer and turkeys, especially during quieter times of day.
+Hikers may encounter common Appalachian wildlife, especially deer and various bird species.
 Black bears are present in the region, so proper food storage is essential.
-The forest canopy consists of diverse deciduous trees, with beautiful rhododendron and mountain laurel blooms in late spring/early summer.
+The diverse forest canopy provides habitat for a variety of flora, with vibrant fall foliage and spring blooms.

 Trail conditions⌄